SeivenBell/oqd-core/README.md

 ## Contents <a name="contents"></a>

 ### Frontends <a name="frontends"></a>
+Python packages with [Pydantic](https://docs.pydantic.dev/latest/) support for each layer of the stack.

 ### Intermediate Representations <a name="intermediate-representations"></a>
 The semantics defining an experiment for the different layers of the stack is defined by Backus-Naur Form (BNFs) in the following repos: